Chris Tang: Controversies and views

 In April 2021, Tang claimed that the United States had used its agents in Hong Kong to stir anti-governmental protests in 2019, and claimed that the protests were not caused by the now-withdrawn extradition bill.
 Also in April 2021, Tang criticized Apple Daily, stating that the pro-democracy newspaper was spreading fake news and inciting hatred in the city.

 In January 2022, Tang claimed that foreign spies were in Hong Kong since 2019 "to foment a 'colour revolution' in Hong Kong" and that new security legislation was needed to "handle espionage acts and offences in a targeted manner to prevent incidents endangering national security".

 In March 2022, Tang threatened those who were asked by government officers to isolate at COVID-19 community isolation facilities that "If they refuse to go, they can be fined HK$5,000 or given up to two months in jail.
 If they leave the facilities during isolation, they can be fined HK$5,000 as well, or face up to six months behind bars".

 In April 2022, Chinese style goose stepping was announced to be implemented across the entire force, a year after Tang claimed that the force had "no plans" to change to it.

 In August 2022, Tang said that the government will increase the propaganda for national security education.

 In September 2022, Tang said that external forces were still present and actively trying to undermine the government.

 In November 2022, at the Hong Kong Sevens, Tang was booed and told to "wear a mask" by the crowd.

 In November 2022, Tang said that members of lion dance performances should be examined for criminal behavior.

 In January 2023, Tang said that no protests had been approved in 3 years due to "health" concerns.

-In February 2023, Tang said that some visitors to prisons used their visits to "corrupt" youth and instill hated of the Hong Kong government into them.
+In February 2023, Tang said that some visitors to prisons used their visits to "corrupt" youth and instill hatred of the Hong Kong government into them.